Effective PTSD Treatment in Florida

 What Causes PTSD?

 Any emotionally or physically traumatic circumstance can lead to emotional disturbances.
-However, events commonly known to cause PTSD include long-term sexual or physical abuse, violent assaults, and automobile collisions.
+However, events commonly known to cause post traumatic stress disorder include long-term sexual or physical abuse, violent assaults, and automobile collisions.

 Military combat is also a prevalent cause of PTSD.
 Beach House Center for Recovery is passionately committed to supporting our veterans with military addiction treatment and as a participating provider for the VA and Tricare.